-Graph: Top Attacks Blocked by Risk - AppWall
+Graph: Top Attacks Blocked By Risk - AppWall

 This report provides information on the attacks, which were blocked on AFW IPs based on their risk.
 In this report the risk of the attack and attack name are shown.
-For this period there are not sufficient AppWall results to generate information

 Graph: Attacks Blocked by Network Security Rule - AppWall This report lists the attacks per network security rule, listing the attack name.
-For this period there are not sufficient AppWall results to generate information